ed-dehaan/sumhdfe/README.md

 </p>

 <p align="left">
   <strong>SUMHDFE</strong> is a Stata package that produces summary and diagnostic information to characterize the frequency of fixed effects and within-fixed-effect variation in variables in linear models.
 See <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3699777">deHaan (2021)</a> for discussion of within-FE variation and for explanation of the diagnostics produced by sumhdfe.
-Sumhdfe complements Sergio Correia's <a href="https://github.com/sergiocorreia/reghdfe">**reghdfe**</a> Stata package for implementing high-frequency fixed effect models.
+Sumhdfe complements Sergio Correia's <a href="https://github.com/sergiocorreia/reghdfe"><strong>reghdfe</strong></a> Stata package for implementing high-frequency fixed effect models.

-If you find these diagnostics to be useful, consider citing: deHaan, Ed.
+If you find these diagnostics to be useful, please cite: deHaan, Ed.
 (2021). *Using and Interpreting Fixed Effects Models*.
 Available at SSRN: https://ssrn.com/abstract=3699777.

  <br> <br>
   <span><strong>Authors:</strong> <br>